UniversalDependencies/docs/_gub/feat/Evident.md

 ### <a name="Att">`Att`</a>: Attested

-It is used to signal the instrument with which an action was performed.
+It is used to signal that an event has been attested

 #### Examples
 * _<b>Ukwaw kakwez zeʔengete imungetahaw aʔe wə kurɨ</b>&nbsp;_ “They know (attested in the distant past) how to read Guajajara"